tugglecore/rust-tracing-primer/README.md

 event!(Level::Info, "Finish building CSV; 128k records written into CSV")
 ```

 Notice, how the `event` macro accepts a log level.
-The log level aids in program diagnosis during benchmarking, debugging or general compresion.
+The log level aids in program diagnosis during benchmarking, debugging or general comprehension.
 Let's model this event on a timeline representing some given program:

 ![single event on program timeline](./assets/single_event_timeline.png)

-There is one question to ask about this model which cannot be answered.
-What are the events that led to this event?
+One question to ask is what are the events that led to this event?
 Said differently, what was going on in the program, or what was the context, when this event was generated?
-The answer to this could be instrumental when investigating the behavior of a program.
+The answer to this could be instrumental to understanding the behavior of a program.
 This leads us to the concept of spans.

 ### Spans

 Spans represent some period of time, or more practically, some unit of work.
-They are the answer to the preceeding section's question.
 They provide context for events for which can describe the conditions for a given event.

 Let's see how to create a span in code: